Pesticide Applicator Training

 Pesticide Safety Education Program

 Pesticide Applicator Training Sessions are available via self study or workshop.
-We are currently planning the dates for the January and April classes in 2022.
+The next scheduled training workshop will be held April 25-27, 2023.
 The workshops are conducted via videoconference (Zoom).

 Online registration is found here.